Buddhist-style architecture at Vat Sensoukharam in Luang Prabang, Laos.

 Luang Prabang has 34 temples.

-I did not visit anywhere near that amount, but I did lose count as to how many I wandered into unplanned, while strolling the quaint, tree-laden, French-Lao streets where the Mekong and Nam Khan rivers intersect.
+I ddidn’t visit close to that amount, but I lost count as to how many I wandered into while strolling along the quaint, tree-laden, French-Lao streets where the Mekong and Nam Khan rivers intersect.

 A stunning rustic-roofed temple enclosed by white walls and surrounded by lushness under a wide-open blue sky.
 In the post: Infinite Earth Art: Temples of Luang Prabang.

-Strikingly surreal, steep, sloping panels; view of a Luang Prabang vat.
+Strikingly surreal, steep, sloping panels at a majestic vat (temple), Luang Prabang, Laos.

 Many who travel in Thailand learn the word for temple in Thai: